Flag of Saxony

 Both the civil and state flag of the German state of Saxony feature a bicolour of white over green, similar to the Austrian province of Styria although they are historically not related to each other.
 The state flag is similar to the civil flag, except it is defaced in the centre with the coat of arms of Saxony.
-The colours of both flags were officially decided as state colours in 1815.
+The colours of both flags were officially decided as state colours in 1815 in the Kingdom of Saxony.
 The aristocracy used mostly and in first time the quadrangular version and later the rectangular.

-Overview
+Design

 The civil bicolour flag of white over green was used before World War II, and formally abolished in 1935, under the reforms of the Third Reich.
 It was readopted 1945 when Saxony became a state again, and abolished 1952 under governing reforms of the German Democratic Republic.
 When Germany was reunited, Saxony became a state again, and so the flag was finally officially readopted in 1991, having been a much used symbol during the demonstrations in the German Democratic Republic in 1989/90.

+Colors

+The Constitution of the Free State of Saxony defines the "state colors" as simply "white and green", with no further specifications.
+On 2 June 1999, the federal cabinet introduced a corporate design for the German government which defined "green" as RGB 0,133,74 or PANTONE® 7731, but it is unclear if these guidelines apply to the states, and in any case, in practice the specific shades can vary wildly, especially in unofficial uses.